 Check out more things to do on the West Coast at 10 West Coast Must-Dos.

 Glow worm Caves in Southland

-The best place to check out glow worm caves in the South Island is in the southernmost region, Soutland.
+The best place to check out glow worm caves in the South Island is in the southernmost region, Southland.
 You’ll find a mix of walking cave tours and free caves to explore.

 Te Anau Glow Worm Caves

 Embark on a journey across Lake Te Anau to some glow worm caves.
 As well as seeing waterfalls and young limestone features, you’ll enjoy a boat ride inside the cave underneath amazing displays of glow worms.
-This tour is accessible from Te Anau town.
+This Te Anau Glowworm Caves tour is accessible from Te Anau town.